mogenslund/liquid-parinfer/README.md

 ## Status
 Status is: Ready to try and test!

-There may be edge cases that will make Liquid crash.
-For those I have found myself, I need to analyze if it is the dependency that fails or me using it wrongly.

 I do not have much experience with parinfer so far, so feedback on expectations are welcome.
 I have kind of started to like parinfer through this project.

 ## Install